 Esteves School of Education

 518-244-2326 (Dean's Office)

-Last year, Lori was elected by her colleagues as Vice-President/President-Elect of the Executive Board of the New York Association of Colleges for Teacher Education (NYACTE).
-Recently, Lori was appointed to the Global Diversity Committee of the American Association for Colleges of Teacher Education (AACTE).
-She also serves on the Teacher Education Advisory Group (TEAG) to the NYSED Commissioner King, was selected to serve on the CICU Independent Sector Advisory Group, and has chaired the Native American Indian Education Association of New York (NAIEA/NY) since 2007.
-Beginning summer 2013, Lori will participate in the year-long senior leadership academy of the Council of Independent Colleges.
-Lori serves on the local boards of the YWCA and the Iroquois Indian Museum, and she holds a gubernatorial appointment on the NYS Minority Health Council.
+Lori serves as President of the Executive Board of the New York Association of Colleges for Teacher Education (NYACTE), and she has been appointed to the Global Diversity Committee of the American Association for Colleges of Teacher Education (AACTE).
+She also serves on the Teacher Education Advisory Group (TEAG) to the NYSED Commissioner of Education, was selected to serve on the cIcu Independent Sector Advisory Group, and chaired the Native American Indian Education Association of New York (NAIEA/NY) for nearly a decade.
+Lori was among 24 participants in the year-long senior leadership academy of the Council of Independent Colleges.
+Lori serves on the local board of the YWCA, and she holds a gubernatorial appointment on the NYS Minority Health Council.